-Basically, if you live in the west you’re going to get wet, simple as that, which is why many homes and businesses there are protected by FloodSax alternative sandbags.
+Basically, if you live in the west you’re going to get wet which is why Scottish and Welsh cities take the four top spots.

 Argyllshire tops the list with a soaking 2,274mm of rain each year and western areas in Scotland hold most of the top 10 spots with the exception of Merionethshire in Wales in at number 4 and Caernarvonshire at 6.